 About once every four to eight weeks, take your starter stash out of

-the fridge, stir it well, (with my Bamboo Starter Stirrer which is perfect
+the fridge, stir it well, (with my Handmade Bamboo Starter Stirrer

-for mixing your sticky starter as well as lots of other things) reduce
+perfect for mixing your sticky starter as well as lots of other things)

-the volume if necessary, give it a healthy feeding and let it come to
+reduce the volume if necessary, give it a healthy feeding and let it come

-temperature.
-When you can see good activity beginning to happen, put
+to room temperature.
+When you can see good activity beginning to happen,

-it is thoroughly cold and asleep.
-After it has been refrigerated for
+until it is thoroughly cold and asleep.
+After it has been refrigerated

-a couple of weeks or so, it’s entirely normal to see some beige or
+for a couple of weeks or so, it’s entirely normal to see some beige

 it contains alcohol and some people actually drank the stuff.
-I don’t
+If you want

 Making Bread--The Sponge